Planning San Francisco City Hall wedding is incredibly easy but you still need to follow a number of easy steps.

 Yes, you can choose either to exchange rings or omit this part from your Ceremony.
 The deputy marriage commissioner will ask you if you are going to exchange rings.

 No. This is not permitted during the Civil Ceremony.
-Some officiants are okay with that but the general answer is now since there are other couples waiting in line to get married.
+Some officiants are okay with that but the general answer is no since there are other couples waiting in line to get married.

 Yes, your photographer will be able to photograph you at any available public location inside the City Hall.